DenisPalchuk/bitguarden/README.md

 ### Development & Testing

-Valawarden includes a script to simplify the development process.
+Bitguarden includes a script to simplify the development process.
 This script can be accessed in the main project directory through `./app`.

 ```
 Usage: